 Revised: An increase in interest rates of 0.5% could raise the average mortgage repayment by $10,000 a year.

 Content in highly specialized, niche markets often requires the use of abstract terms (vague, undefined words) rather than concrete (precise) terms.
-Of course, every industry and profession requires specialized terminology which may include abstract nouns (marketing terms such as “differentiation,” attribution,” for instance).
+Of course, every industry and profession requires specialized terminology which may include abstract nouns (marketing terms such as “differentiation” or "attribution” for instance).
 There is nothing wrong with abstract nouns, or ideas, as long as they are supplemented with concrete instances so that the reader can understand how the writer understands the abstract term.
-Abstract terms leave the reader to guess what the reader means, to supplement the writer’s work.
-Hence, abstract terms make hard work for the reader, and are unconvincing as argument because they seem ungrounded to experience.
+Abstract terms leave the reader to guess what the writer means.
+Hence, making hard work for the reader, and these terms are unconvincing as argument because they seem ungrounded to experience.

 Abstract Terminology: Prosthetics have advanced beyond mere substitution to the ability to restore function.

 Concrete Sentence: Prosthetics have advanced beyond wooden legs and glass eyes to new devices, such as cochlea implants for the ears, which restore the patient’s use of the missing or defective body part.